ScaleDynamics/node-mongodb-template/README.md

 ### Live-reload for development

 To enter a live-reload development session, use the command below.
-Feel free to update the frontend or the backend code, it will be rebuilt at each change.
+Feel free to update the backend code, it will be rebuilt at each change.

 ```ssh